Lasse-Maja: Memoirs

 The memoirs, Lasse-Majas besynnerliga öden.
 Av honom själv berättade ('The Strange Tales of Lasse-Maja.
 As Told by Himself'), was first published in 1833.
 They were popular, and were continuously reprinted during the 19th- and 20th-centuries.
 In it, Lasse-Maja describes sex with both men and women, although the sex scenes with men are described as jokes while the sex scenes with women are described as genuine: the reason was possibly because homosexual acts was criminalized.
 On one occasion, Lasse-Maja described how he worked at a brothel as a female prostitute, kissing and embracing a male client, but exchanging himself for a genuine prostitute woman in the end.

-The memoirs where also often shortened and reprinted in broadside ballads.
+The memoirs were also often shortened and reprinted in broadside ballads.
 In one form or another, the Lasse-Maja memoirs belonged to the most-read literature in the countryside peasantry during the 19th century.
 In the 1930s, when an old farmer was interviewed and questioned about the reading habits of people around him in his youth, he replied: "What people used to read?
 Well, mostly just Lasse-Maja and the Bible."